 About the Concert

-Allegheny RiverStone Center for the Arts is pleased to bring back to the Allegheny-Clarion River Valley by popular demand the Three River Ringers, making its debut performance last year an annual tradition for you and your family.
-The audience certainly will be amazed as the Three Rivers Ringers perform virtuosic movements from The Nutcracker, in addition to traditional holiday selections in its Christmas Program.
+Allegheny RiverStone Center for the Arts is pleased to bring back to the Allegheny-Clarion River Valley by popular demand the Three River Ringers as an annual tradition for you and your family to RING IN THE HOLIDAYS.
+The audience certainly will be amazed as the Three Rivers Ringers perform virtuosic movements from The Nutcracker, in addition to traditional holiday selections from around the world in its Christmas Program.

-The inspiring 2015 Christmas Concert of the Three Rivers Ringers ensemble returns to the Emlenton United Methodist Church’s excellent acoustics in its sanctuary and its intimate seating arrangement.
+The inspiring 2016 Christmas Concert of the Three Rivers Ringers ensemble returns to the Emlenton United Methodist Church’s excellent acoustics in its sanctuary and its intimate seating arrangement.
 The Ringers once again will offer traditional Holiday favorites which include selections from a perennial favorite, The Nutcracker.
-Emlenton UMC Reverend Kent O’Neil is pleased and excited to host this event in the spacious sanctuary of the beautiful Emlenton United Methodist Church and encourages everyone to attend.
+Emlenton United Methodist Church is excited to host this event in its spacious sanctuary and encourages everyone to attend.

 This professional handbell choir of 14 ringers, founded in 2010, has quickly established itself as the premier ensemble of its type in the tri-state region.
 Selected by audition, members perform on a 6-octave set of Schulmerich handbells, silver melody bells and 3 octaves of chimes.
 They are noted presenters of educational clinics at handbell festivals and are dedicated to advancing the art of handbell ringing through performances of the highest artistic quality.